crcandia/candia_lab/content/en/authors/nicolas_hormazabal/_index.md

 social:
 email: ""
 user_groups:
-  - Data Scientists & Data Engineers
+  - Data & AI Professionals
 ---

 Nicolás Hormazábal is a Data Engineer at CRiSS-LAB.
 He contributes to applied platforms, data infrastructure, and software systems for computational social science and civic technology projects.